ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

     Type=Application
     ```

-    - Another option is to use "Bottles" which can be installed from Flathub `flatpak install flathub com.usebottles.bottles -y`
+    - Another option is to use "[Bottles](https://usebottles.com/)" which can be installed from Flathub `flatpak install flathub com.usebottles.bottles -y` for increased sandboxing however I use the AUR package `yay -S bottles` mostly because it automatically allows access to the `bottles` command via the command line which allows for much easier creation of the `desktop` files needed for desktop integration of portable apps.
+        - You can also use `appimage` it can access files outside of the bottle this allows me to launch the portable version of PDF X-Change Editor from my synced folder but creating a launch desktop file is more complicated
         - I used the portable download of PDF X-Change Editor (version 9) for this example
         - I first run bottles after installation (it probably has to install some more software)
         - I create a directory to store everything I then copied the portable (extracted) directory of PDFXEdit9_Portable into the new `bottles` directory